-Unlike most fashion sustainability conversations, which focus primarily on production systems, my work also examines the human side.
+Unlike most fashion sustainability conversations, which focus primarily on production systems, my work also examines the human side of clothing: labor, identity, emotional motivation, cultural expectation, and consumer behavior.

-I look at how psychology, emotional motivations, identity, and cultural expectations influence what we wear, keep, and discard.
+I look at how these emotional and cultural aspects influence what we wear, keep, and discard.

 TOPICS